-Kremlin ponders next moves after being hit by US sanctions
+Russia to expel 10 US diplomats in response to Washington

 Aware of that, President Joe Biden called for de-escalating tensions and held the door open for cooperation with Russia in certain areas.
 Biden said he told Putin in Tuesday’s call that he chose not to impose tougher sanctions for now and proposed to meet in a third country in the summer.

-Putin’s spokesman Dmitry Peskov said the summit offer was being analyzed.
+Lavrov said the summit offer was being analyzed.

 While the new U.S. sanctions further limited Russia’s ability to borrow money by banning U.S. financial institutions from buying Russian government bonds directly from state institutions, they didn’t target the secondary market.